| Third

 The

-doors open to the public at 6:00 this evening for candlelight tours
+doors open to the public this evening from 6 p.m. till 8:30 p.m. for candlelight tours of the

 and fort well which still exist on the property, the cemetery where